How our Bliss Filters work

 A body builder at Muscle Beach in Venice, Calif., where Arnold Schwarzenegger got his start.

-6 early summer beach escapes in Southern California
+6 summer beach escapes in Southern California

 Malibu, Santa Monica, Venice, Huntington Beach & more